mishamsk/pyoak/README.md

 assert match_dict["cap"] == f1
 ```

-The result will a tuple: a boolean indicating if the pattern has matched and a match dict.
+The result is a tuple: a boolean indicating if the pattern has matched and a match dict.

 The match dict will contain a mapping from capture keys to values.
 Capture keys are the names you can embed within the pattern to store something within the matched node.
 E.g.: